 The break back will operate if the machine is overloaded i.e. a dense patch of vegetation, too high a forward speed, and when working uphill.
-The tractor must be halted and the flail head manoeuvred around the obstacle before the break back is reset via slew control lever / switch.
+The tractor must be halted, and the flail head manoeuvred around the obstacle before the break back is reset via the slew control.